bobsmith947/recsforme/README.md

 A media recommendation web app.

 Java/SQL backend + CSS/JS frontend.
 Focused on as little use of frameworks as possible, so as to provide a better learning experience.
+Documentation can be viewed [here](http://recsfor.me/javadoc/).

 ## Getting Started